debops/debops/docs/user-guide/scripts/debops-run/debops-run.rst

 ``--project-dir <project_dir>``
   Path to the project directory to work on.
 If it's not specified, the script will use the current directory.

+``-E, --bell``
+  Emit an ASCII "bell" at the end of the :command:`ansible-playbook` command execution to notify the user.
+This might be useful during longer playbook runs.

 ``--eval``
   Do not execute :command:`ansible-playbook` command; instead print out all the